 Go plastic-free by ridding your house of plastic single-use ice cube bags and invest in a stainless steel ice cube tray.
 This freezer food storage is a great idea for creative cooks who use these portion sizes often.
 For example, you can pre-slice your garden fresh herbs and pack them away neatly into your ice cube tray along with a couple drops of olive oil.
 This leaves you with pre-portioned foods that take but minutes to thaw.

-You can also freeze sauces, baby food and pre-portioned fixings such as this homemade vegetable broth with these quick and easy method.
+You can also freeze sauces, baby food, and pre-portioned fixings such as this homemade vegetable broth with this quick and easy method.

 Check out some sustainable stainless steel options here:

 - Stainless Steel Ice Cube Tray by ecozi found on Amazon**.

 - 18 Slot Easy Removal Metal Ice Trays found on Amazon**.

 Alongside waxed paper, waxed cartons will also do the trick when it comes to storing foods for a couple weeks in the freezer.
 Simple take your recently used milk, juice and cream cartons, give them a thorough wash and put them to further use.
 This creative and sustainable waxed carton upcycling method is great for stocks and soups as the makeshift containers are waterproof and allow for expansion.